rcloran/klipper/docs/Load_Cell_Probe.md

 max_z_adjustment: 0.1
 ```

-## Continuous Tear Filters for Toolhead Load Cells
+## Continuous Tare Filters for Toolhead Load Cells

 Klipper implements a configurable IIR filter on the MCU to provide continuous
-tearing of the load cell while probing.
-Continuous tearing means the 0 value
+taring of the load cell while probing.
+Continuous taring means the 0 value
 moves with drift caused by external factors like bowden tubes and thermal
 changes.
 This is aimed at toolhead sensors and moving beds that experience lots
 of external forces that change while probing.